rintoj/ngx-virtual-scroller/README.md

 This API is meant as a quick band-aid fix for performance issues.
 Please read the other performance sections above to learn the ideal way to fix performance issues.

-ChangeDetectionStrategy.OnPush is the recommended strategy as it improves the entire app performance, not just virtual-scroller.
-However, ChangeDetectionStrategy.OnPush is hard to implement. executeRefreshOutsideAngularZone may be an easier initial approach until you're ready to tackle ChangeDetectionStrategy.OnPush.
+`ChangeDetectionStrategy.OnPush` is the recommended strategy as it improves the entire app performance, not just virtual-scroller.
+However, `ChangeDetectionStrategy.OnPush` is hard to implement. executeRefreshOutsideAngularZone may be an easier initial approach until you're ready to tackle `ChangeDetectionStrategy.OnPush`.

 If you've correctly implemented ChangeDetectionStrategy.OnPush for 100% of your components, the executeRefreshOutsideAngularZone will not provide any performance benefit.
 If you have not yet done this, scrolling may feel slow.
 This is because Angular performs a full-app change detection while scrolling.
 However, it's likely that only the components inside the scroller actually need the change detection to run, so a full-app change detection cycle is overkill.